 Public Education and Awareness

 CCRI works to raise awareness and educate the public on NCP.
-In addition to posting information about NCP (e.g., applicable laws, resources for victims, blog posts, infographics) on our websites, CCRI's board members and the Executive Director, Dr. Holly Jacobs, give presentations about NCP at universities and conferences, participate in media interviews, and write op-eds for such media outlets as The New York Times, CNN, The Washington Post, The Atlantic, and The Huffington Post.
+In addition to posting information about NCP (e.g., applicable laws, resources for victims, blog posts, infographics) on our websites, CCRI's leadership and volunteers give presentations about NCP at universities and conferences, participate in media interviews, and write op-eds for such media outlets as The New York Times, CNN, The Washington Post, The Atlantic, and The Huffington Post.

 Tech Outreach and Consulting

 CCRI works closely with tech industry leaders such as Twitter, Facebook, and Google regarding their policies against online harassment and NCP.
 CCRI encourages these companies to develop design-based solutions to NCP and other forms of online abuse and educates them on these issues.